Where Do Owners Turn for Help When

 Merger & Acquisition Advisors

 Merger and acquisition advisors play in between “bulge bracket” investment banks and business brokers.
-For M&A advisors, deal sizes generally fall in the $10-$150 million range.
+For M&A advisors in Dallas, deal sizes generally fall in the $10-$150 million range.
 Their approach to selling companies is very much like the “bulge bracket” investment banks – professional and aggressive.
 Indeed, many M&A advisory firms were started by those who were previously with a “bulge bracket” investment bank.

 Generalist vs. Boutique Merger & Acquisition Advisors